Jakub Wilk

-Jakub Wilk (born 11 July 1985 in Poznań) is a Polish professional footballer who plays as a left midfielder for Wiara Lecha.
+Jakub Wilk (born 11 July 1985) is a Polish professional footballer who plays as a left midfielder.
+He currently serves as an assistant coach of Lech Poznań's under-17 team.

-Career
+Club career

 He is one of the youngest players to make their debut in Ekstraklasa.
 He started playing for SKS 13 Poznań in 2002.
 He played for Lech Poznań II from 2003 until the fall of 2005.
 He was then promoted to the first team roster.

 On 27 January 2012, he was loaned out to Lechia Gdańsk until the end of the 2011–12 season.
 On 25 February 2013, Wilk signed a contract with Lithuanian side Žalgiris Vilnius.
 In half-a-season in Vilnius, Wilk has played 20 matches, scoring 7 goals and having 13 assists.

-National team
+International career

 He debuted for Poland in a friendly versus Lithuania in February 2009.